baby nursery

 You are here: Home ~ Infant Safety ~Baby Swing Safety

-The baby swing safety guidelines on this page will help to ensure that your baby is safe in her favorite soother.
+The infant swing safety guidelines on this page will help to ensure that your baby is safe in her favorite soother.

 She just loves the to and fro rocking motion.
 It keeps her quiet, and if you're lucky even rocks her off to sleep.
 But a baby swing can be dangerous for your little one if it is not used correctly.
 Make sure you are aware of the hazards, and protect your baby from harm...